AllureOfTheStars/Allure/README.md

 which may already be a part of your OS distribution, but if it's too old (version 3.4 or later is required) you can download the whole current compilation suite as described at https://www.haskell.org/downloads/.
-Get the Allure of the Stars package from Hackage[3] as follows
+You can get and run the Allure of the Stars package from Hackage[3] as follows

     cabal update
-    cabal run Allure
+    cabal install Allure
+    ~/.cabal/bin/Allure

 For a newer, unofficial version, clone the game source from github[5], clone a matching LambdaHack library snapshot into ../LambdaHack and run